allankp/pytest-testrail/README.md

   --tr-testrun-suite-id=TR_TESTRUN_SUITE_ID
                         ID of the test suite containing the test cases (config
+                        file: suite_id in TESTRUN section) --tr-testrun-suite-include-all
-                        file: suite_id in TESTRUN section) --tr-testrun-name=TR_TESTRUN_NAME
+                        Include all test cases in specified test suite when creating test run (config file: include_all in TESTRUN section) --tr-testrun-name=TR_TESTRUN_NAME
                         Name given to testrun, that appears in TestRail (config file: name in TESTRUN section)